 Lastly, effective utility planning improves safety.
 When on-site personnel know where utilities lie, they can protect themselves and fellow workers from harm.

-DFM is the DC metro region’s premier dry utility design and coordination consultants.
-We help facilitate new utility services and upgrades for existing developments.
-We design, engineer, coordinate, and manage the process with electric, gas, cable, telecom companies, and internet service providers, so you don’t have to.
-Contact us today for more information.
+DFM Development Services are the DC metro region’s premier dry utility design and coordination consultants.
+We help facilitate new utility services and upgrades for existing developments by designing, engineering, coordinating, and managing the process with electric, gas, cable, telecom companies, and internet service providers, so you don’t have to.